data-integrations/salesforce-marketing/docs/SalesforceDataExtension-batchsink.md

 **Authentication Base URI:** Authentication Base URL associated for the Server-to-Server API integration.

 **SOAP Base URI:** Authentication Base URL associated for the Server-to-Server API integration.

+**Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.

+**Data Extension External Key:** External key of the Data Extension to write to.

+**Operation:** Whether to insert, update, or upsert records in the Data Extension.

 **Truncate Text:** Whether to truncate text that is longer than the max length specified in the data extension column.